tam-pet/Legal-Text-Decoder/README.md

 ├── src/
 │   ├── config.py              # Configuration and hyperparameters
 │   ├── utils.py               # Utility functions and logging
-│   ├── 01_data_preprocessing.py   # Data loading and preparation
+│   ├── a01_data_preprocessing.py  # Data loading and preparation
-│   ├── 02_training.py         # Model training (baseline + transformer)
+│   ├── a02_training.py        # Model training (baseline + advanced)
-│   ├── 03_evaluation.py       # Model evaluation on test set
+│   ├── a03_evaluation.py      # Model evaluation on test set
-│   └── 04_inference.py        # Prediction on new texts
+│   └── a04_inference.py       # Prediction on new texts
 ├── notebook/
 │   ├── 01_data_exploration.ipynb  # EDA and visualization
 │   └── 02_label_analysis.ipynb    # Label distribution analysis